Many Gazans remain trapped in the north, despite evacuation window

 The crossing has been opened the past three days for Palestinians with foreign nationalities, or Palestinians with connections to foreign countries and foreign employers.

-The list of people approved to leave Gaza today — in what would have been the fourth day for the border to be open — included more Americans.
+The list of people approved to leave Gaza on Saturday — in what would have been the fourth day for the border to be open — included more Americans.

 NPR's Anas Baba contributed reporting from Gaza.
 Jaclyn Diaz, Lauren Migaki and Elissa Nadworny reported from Tel Aviv. contributed to this story